leggsimon/CV/README.md

 ## Simon Legg

-After leaving school at 16 in order to pursue a career with the Metropolitan Police Service, and I started working for a trade decorators' merchants to earn a bit of money in the interim.
+After leaving school at 16 in order to pursue a career with the City of London Police, and I started working for a trade decorators' merchants to earn a bit of money in the interim.
 At 19 I started volunteering as a Special Constable for the Police as a way to get my foot in the door.
 I soon discovered that career path was not right for me and my current job selling paint was heading nowhere.
 I needed a change.

 My brother was a huge influence in me getting started with coding; I dabbled with some online courses and fell in love with it.
 I applied to Makers Academy and fought my way through a highly selective process to become Makers Academy's very first [Tech City Fellow](http://www.techcityfellowship.org).
 The Makers Academy course has just strengthened my desire to keep coding and to learn awesome new things.